tristandeborde/My42Cursus/11_nibbler/README.md

 ## Usage

-First, you have to  `make -j`; a game window will pop-up.
+First, you have to  `make -j`.
+Once compiled, run `./bombler` to launch the game.
 - You can change the library by pressing one of the `123` keys.
 - You can move the snake around with the arrow keys.